renaissance-publishing/renaissance/content/chapters/15-magic-and-luck.md

 ---
-title: "Cheating Reality: Magic, Powers, and Luck"
+title: "Cheating Reality: Representing and Using Magic"
 ---

 ## Using Magic

 Renaissance's concept of magic is somewhat open-ended and powerful — although it also has the downside that some parts of it require GM mediation.

-In general, characters in Renaissance will represent their magical abilities with either *powers*, *classes*, or magical *items*.
+In general, characters in Renaissance will represent their magical abilities with either *powers*, *classes*, or magical *items*; these have the advantage of having concise, clear rules that the playres and the GM agree on beforehand.
-(Of course, powers, classes, and items can also represent non-magical abilities and affects as well.)
-Powers, classes, and items are described more in their own sections.
-Notably, the lists of each are deliberately incomplete; the intent is that it should be relatively easy for Players and GMs to come up with their own magical items and abilities, using the provided ones as guides.

 It's also possible for mages, psions, and priests to draw on their skills and knowledge to create a wide variety of magical effects.
+Mechanically, this works something like crafting an item: magic-users spend time manipulating magic, must succeed on a check of some kind, and create a magical item or effect.
-This system is deliberately open-ended, with some guidance provided below.
+This system is deliberately open-ended, however, which makes it somewhat challenging to work with, for both players and GMs; some examples and guidance are provided below.

 [[designnote | Open-Ended Magic]]
 |